 There are enough similarities between the Norwegian Forest Cats and Main Coon cats that people often get them confused.
 They do look very similar, and some experts even believe that Maine Coons may be descended from Norwegian Forest Cats many generations ago.
 In addition to both being large breeds of cat, they both have long beautiful fur, a strikingly unique appearance, and silky coats.
 Personality wise, they are also both known for being extremely friendly breeds, and more outgoing than most other breeds of cats, meaning they are not only similar in appearance, but in actions.

 The differences start with Maine Coons being more intelligent, in the fact that they like to learn new things, and are quick studies.
 They also emphatically enjoy the company of humans more than Norwegian Forest Cats, who can be aloof in their affection.
 You have to keep the Norwegian Forest Cat interested in you, where as Maine Coons are more blindly loyal.
-Main Coons also have a slightly more narrow face, that although a subtle difference, is noticeable.
+Main Coons also has a slightly more narrow face, that although a subtle difference, is noticeable.

 Norwegian Forest Cat Size: How Big is it?

 This is a large breed of kitty.
 Once they reach adult hood, they are significantly bigger than most other breed of cats.
 In fact, pictures of owners holding up their lanky and large Norwegian Forest Cats have gone viral, because of how large the kitty looks.
 Males of the species weigh as much as sixteen pounds, and females top out around 12 pounds, still hefty for a feline.
-This may be why this special breed of cat has been featured for centuries in Norwegian folklore and mythology, it is striking, and large!
+This may be why this special breed of cat has been featured for centuries in Norwegian folklore and mythology, it is striking and large!

 Norwegian Forest Cat Size Comparison